summer/mojang/docs/examples.md

 ### **Enabling rate limit handling**

-By default, the API will throw an exception whenever it is being rate limited.
+By default, the API will throw a `TooManyRequests` exception whenever it is being rate limited.
 To enable rate limit handling, just set `retry_on_rate_limit` to `True` when creating a new Client instance or API instance.
-Both the Client API and Public API will sleep for a specified amount of time before attempting the request again.
+The library will then sleep for a specified amount of time before attempting the request again.

-The sleep duration can be changed by adjusting `ratelimit_sleep_time`.

 **Client instance:**
 ```py